JamesCoding888/JavaOCP20221017/README.md

 ------------------------------------------------------------------------------
 day1:
-- 1. The initially build-up environment on Eclipse Workspace
+1. The initially build-up environment on Eclipse Workspace
-- 2. Introduction of following programming:
+2. Introduction of following programming:

-- a.
-Hello.java
+Hello.java:

-- Description: To make sure the whole system of Eclipse is functional work after running on this code.
+Description: To make sure the whole system of Eclipse is functional work after running on this code.

-- b.
-BMIUtil.java

-- c.
-CalcBMI

-- d.
-CalcMath
+BMIUtil.java:
+Description:

+CalcBMI:
+Description:

+CalcMath:
+Description: